Frequently Asked Questions

 What should I bring with me?

 Clients will be living in dorms, and because of this, men are encouraged to bring items that will make them feel comfortable, yet limit the amount of possessions they bring.
-They need about one week’s worth of clothes and clothes they are comfortable working in (kitchen, cleaning of building, etc.).
+They need about one week’s worth of clothes including clothes they are comfortable working in (kitchen, cleaning of building, etc.).
 They should also bring personal hygiene items, a Bible, and any required medications.
 Smaller musical instruments such as guitars are allowed.

 How long is the program?